cocos/cocos-docs/en/content-workflow/node-tree.md

 **Node tree** is a data structure that arranges the hierarchy of nodes in scene, it's also called **Scene Graph** in cocos2d-x term.

-You can read the [Basic concept chapter of cocos2d-x programmer guide](http://www.cocos2d-x.org/docs/programmers-guide/basic_concepts/index.html), it describes the node tree very well with some pictures below.
+You can read the [Basic concepts chapter of Cocos2d-x programmer guide](http://docs.cocos2d-x.org/cocos2d-x/en/basic_concepts/), it describes the node tree very well with some pictures below.

 Here's a simple game scene with background image, 3 actors, some text and a start game button: